AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Literature Review and Previous Work
 **logic**: describe previous work first. in this part, talk about Yingda Du's thesis and our report after that. then is the lit review, lit review should be organized in the following fashion:1.why we do this 2. what did other researcher do 3.

-The fundamental objective of the two stage coagulant addition subteam is to research and find out if there are beneficial effects of two stage addition of coagulant.
-This would theoretically allow us to use our coagulant more efficiently which would consequently also reduce cost.
-Besides lab research, this requires research from external parties and other AguaClara teams.
-We investigated the effects of humic Acid in water and how it coagulates, as well as revisiting Yingda Du’s thesis on the effects of humic acid on flocculation.
-With this background knowledge, this would aid our advancement in our research.

 <div class="alert alert-block alert-danger">
 Need to pick first or third person and then stick with it.